 Your company has probably experienced at least one of these problems, and you’re painfully aware of the associated costs.
 What you may not be aware of, however, is the many, little decisions you make daily—deliberately or unwittingly—that slowly eat away at your budget and may snowball into costly IT nightmares.

-In this article, we’ll give you some insight into a sample of these hidden mistakes that take a toll on your company and what steps you may take to help you avoid them.
+In this article, I’ll give you some insight into a sample of these hidden mistakes that take a toll on your company and what steps you may take to help you avoid them.

 1) Using Unsupported Software or Hardware Because “It still works.”

-Continuing to work with a piece of software—particularly one that your business depends on to function—is like cutting with a dull knife.
-Yes, it can work but it’ll take longer, make a mess, and become a serious problem if it stops cutting altogether.
+Continuing to work with a piece of outdated or unsupported software—particularly one that your business depends on to function—is like cutting with a dull knife.
+Yes, it can work but it’ll take longer, make a mess, and become a serious problem if it stops working altogether.
 This cuts down on your company’s efficiency and increases the chances for downtime.

-Solution: Be aware of “End of Life” cycles, support contracts, and warranties for all your hardware and software and plan ahead to either keep your assets up-to-date or replace them before they slow down your business or bring it to a halt.
+Solution: Be aware of “End of Life” cycles, support contracts, warranties, and licenses for all your hardware and software and plan ahead to either keep your assets up-to-date or replace them before they slow down your business or bring it to a halt.

 2) Ignoring Updates for Software and Operating Systems.

-Not having the latest security patches and hotfixes means more time spent fixing hacks and malware infections and less time producing.
+Not having the latest security patches and hotfixes means more time spent fixing hacks and malware infections and less time producing or worse, they can mean catastrophic data loss which may take a long time and a lot of money to fix.
 Even firmware upgrades for your routers, access points, and switches are extremely important, especially today, with the recent discovery of new wireless vulnerabilities.